Louse: Classification

 Lice are classified as an infraorder called Phthiraptera, named by Ernst Haeckel in 1896.
 Phthiraptera was previously recognized as an order, and was considered the sister taxon to the order Psocoptera, which contains booklice, barklice and barkflies, all within the greater group called Psocodea.
 However, a 2021 genetic study determined that Phthiraptera lice are a highly modified lineage within the Psocoptera group, thus rendering Psocoptera paraphyletic and necessating a classification change.
 Phthiraptera is now nested within the suborder Troctomorpha, belonging to the now-ranked order Psocodea.
 Within Psocodea, the Phthiraptera lice are most closely related to family Liposcelididae.

 A cladogram showing the position of Phthiraptera within Psocodea is shown below:

 Internal classification

-Phthiraptera is clearly a monophyletic grouping, united as the members are by a number of derived features, including their parasitism on warm-blooded vertebrates and the combination of their metathoracic ganglia with their abdominal ganglia to form a single ventral nerve junction.
+Phthiraptera is a monophyletic grouping, united as the members are by a number of derived features, including their parasitism on warm-blooded vertebrates and the combination of their metathoracic ganglia with their abdominal ganglia to form a single ventral nerve junction.

 The order has traditionally been divided into two suborders, the sucking lice (Anoplura) and the chewing lice (Mallophaga).
 However, subsequent classifications indicated that the Mallophaga are paraphyletic, and four suborders were then recognized.

 Upon finding that Phthiraptera was nested within Psocoptera in 2021, de Moya et al. reduced the rank of Phthiraptera to infraorder, and the suborders were reduced down to parvorder.
-Also, based on the paraphyletic nature of one of the parvorders - Ischnocera - they proposed creation of a fifth parvorder Trichodectera to be created and split off from Ischnocera.
+Also, based on the paraphyletic nature of one of the parvorders - Ischnocera - they recognised a fifth parvorder Trichodectera, which had been split off from Ischnocera two years earlier.
 Here are the five proposed parvorders within Phthiraptera: